-Transformer oil analysis is often overlooked yet is an integral part of keeping your transformers maintained.
+Transformer oil testing and analysis is often overlooked yet is an integral part of keeping your transformers maintained.
 The process is very similar to a blood test you might have performed by a doctor – the results tell us what is going on inside and give us the chance to perform needed maintenance, avoid emergencies, save money, and prolong life.
 This article will explain the who, what, when, where, and why of oil analysis and illustrate its importance.

 Transformer oil analysis involves obtaining oil samples from electrical equipment and having them analyzed at a certified lab.
 The lab will run various tests to determine the breakdown voltage of the oil as well as other physical and chemical properties.
 Generally, the results will include measurements for color, dielectric breakdown voltage, dissolved gas analysis, dissolved metals, flash point, furan, inhibitor content, interfacial tension, moisture, PCB’s, power factor and specific gravity.
 With these test results, you can become aware of likely problems and work towards solutions before there is an emergency.

 Routine testing of transformer oils and insulating oils on a regular schedule is an accepted industry practice.
 General and physical tests are suggested twice a year, dissolved gas analysis once a year, and Furan testing every 2 years for transformers in operation at least 5 years.

 Southwest Electric has extensive industry expertise of performing oil sampling, oil testing and (equally as important) interpreting the data.
 We also will always recommend getting a second opinion on any oil analysis before spending money to correct a perceived problem, similarly to how you would get a second opinion from a doctor on a serious health issue.